cmudig/counterpoint/docs/_pages/02-marks-and-rendergroups.md

 By default, all attributes with value functions are recomputed whenever their `get()` method is called.
-This likely means that when your drawing function gets called, the value function will be called as well. *Note:* Canvas Animation's tickers don't actually call your drawing function every frame!
+This likely means that when your drawing function gets called, the value function will be called as well. *Note:* Counterpoint's tickers don't actually call your drawing function every frame!
 Ticker `onChange` callbacks are only run when the `advance()` method of the objects they manage (e.g. the render group) returns `true`.
 So if the render group has no active